8egandara/horiseon-success-in-sight/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## Discription of website

+Making sure the tags are semantically correct and in order.
+Website used for improving you buisness and ways to grow by expanding your market through social media.
+You can also optimize your search engine to out perform your competitors.

-## Discription
+## Discription of next tasks

 Editing a HTML file with small errors to make the file compatable and contructed the correct way.
-Making sure the tags are semantically correct and in order.

 ## Instalation